Flame Seedless Grape Vine

 Flame Seedless Grape Vine (Seedless) Care and Information

-Plant the Flame Seedless grape vine in the full sun.
-Train this woody deciduous vine on a trellis, wall, arbor, or post.
-Plant as close as 6 feet apart.
+Plant the Flame Seedless Grape vine in the full sun and train this woody deciduous vine on a trellis, wall, arbor, or post.
+Plant vines as close as 6 feet apart.
 Flowers are self-fruitful but need heat to mature the fruit.
 Grape vines can be a very ornamental plant in the landscape.

 How to Water, Prune, And Fertilize Grape Vine

 Plant in soil that drains well.
-As a deciduous plant, do not provide supplemental water while dormant in the Winter.
-Prune grapevines during this time to prepare for Spring growth.
-Begin to water once plants leaf out in the Spring.
-Irrigate about once per week.
+As a deciduous plant, do not provide supplemental water while dormant in the Winter and prune grape vines during this time to prepare for Spring growth.
+Begin watering once plants leaf out in the Spring and irrigate about once per week.
 Increase the frequency to 2-3 times per week as the temperature increases in the Summer.
-Reduce irrigation frequency as it cools in the Fall.
-Grape vines can be affected by Fungi such as Powdery Mildew and Rust, so make sure not to keep the soil wet all the time.
+Reduce the irrigation frequency as it cools in the Fall.
+Grape vines can be affected by fungi such as powdery mildew and rust, so make sure not to keep the soil wet all the time.

 Use an organic fungicide such as liqui-cop or horticultural Neem oil to prevent or treat for common fungus like powdery mildew.

-Till the top layer of the soil in the winter and apply some manure along with organic fertilizers before Spring growth.
-Also fertilize the grape vine in the Spring with a balance organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
+Till the top layer of the soil in the Winter and apply some manure along with organic fertilizers before Spring growth.
+To fertilize the grape vine in the Spring, use a balance of organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
 Reapply growth formula fertilizer in the Summer.
-Do not fertilize in the Fall as this the time the tree has slowed growth.
+Do not fertilize in the Fall as this is the time the tree has slowed growth.
 Apply a fertilizer with low nitrogen and high phosphorus and potassium with a 1-2-2 or 1-4-4 NPK ratio like a 4-12-12 NPK analysis.